NateEag/how-i-code/drafts/hiring.rst

 The goal is simple, but the devil and all his minions are in the details.

-A good team is comprised of people who can achieve the tasks set before them, and like working with each other.
+A good team is comprised of people who can achieve the tasks set before them and like working with each other.

 Finding that set of people is what's so hard.